Pupils in the metal workshop of a vocational training institution in Accra, Ghana

 • Improving working conditions and promoting social protection

-We are working with companies to increase incomes and improve working conditions and strengthen social protection schemes in companies.
+We are working with companies to increase incomes and improve working conditions and establish more social protection schemes at company level.
 We are also engaged in efforts to improve the formalisation of jobs, especially for women and girls.

 • Scaling up collaboration with companies